What to Expect on Sunday Morning

 - In the summer, our Summer Services are often led by parishioners.
 These informal services offer opportunities to explore topics or experiences together in different ways and sometimes in different places.

 - Our buildings are accessible to all.
 We have cut-out seating for wheelchairs in our pews in both the back and front of the Sanctuary, a ramp at the side of the Meetinghouse, and an elevator.
-We also offer improved hearing devices and large print hymnals in the rear of the Sanctuary.
+We also offer improved hearing devices, large print Orders of Service and large print hymnals in the rear of the Sanctuary.